gem5/website/_pages/contributing.md

 git clone https://github.com/gem5/gem5
 ```

+In order to make changes to this repo, fork the gem5 repo from the link
+above into your own repository.

 ### stable / develop branch

 By default, the git repo will have the `stable` branch checked-out.
 The